 Delicious for drinking with food, dry red wines (dry meaning they have less sugar) are also useful in cooking.
 As with white wines, the acidity in red wine will punch up other flavors in the dish, provided there's not too much tannin (that bitter flavor that makes your mouth pucker) or oak (that toasty vanilla flavor from aging in oak barrels) to overshadow the food.
-Red wine is delicious as part of the liquid for braising or stewing (think beef Burgundy).
-It's also wonderful for deglazing pans to make a pan sauce for seared lamb, duck, chicken, or beef.
+Red wine is delicious as part of the liquid for braising or stewing (think beef Burgundy or coq au vin).
+It's also wonderful for deglazing pans to make a pan sauce for seared lamb, duck, pork, or beef.
 You can even use red wine for flavoring desserts.

 Port can often be used in place of red wine in pan sauces, but it usually comes with a higher price tag.